 b. & b.: Slytherin

-No matter the house you associate with, each has its own pluses and minuses that come with it.
-Just because someone is in Slytherin doesn’t mean they are evil, just like how it is possible for someone in Gryffindor to go darkside.
+No matter the Hogwarts house you associate with, each has its own pluses and minuses that come with it.
+Just because someone is in Slytherin doesn’t mean they are evil, just like how it is possible for someone in Gryffindor to go dark side.

-It’s about looking within us and the characters we love when sorting and choosing which qualities we feel are representative of the whole.
+It’s about looking within us and the characters we love when taking a Sorting Hat quiz, and choosing which qualities we feel are representative of the whole.
 Perception may vary, but deep down we make choices and those choices lead us to our rightful houses.